Giskard-AI/giskard-hub/script-docs/hub/guide/generate-dataset.rst

 Generate a dataset
 ===================

-This section guides you through generating a test dataset when you don’t have one at your disposal.
+This section guides you through generating a test dataset when you don't have one at your disposal.

-On the Datasets page, click “Automatic generation” on the upper right corner of the screen.
+On the Datasets page, click "Automatic generation" on the upper right corner of the screen.
 This will open a modal that provides you with two options: Conformity or Correctness.

 In the Conformity tab, you can generate a dataset specific to testing whether your chatbot abides by the rules.

 .. image:: /_static/images/hub/generate-dataset-conformity.png
    :align: center
    :alt: "Generate conformity dataset"
+   :width: 800

 - ``Model``: Select the model you want to use for evaluating this dataset.